vandycknick/dotfiles/readme.md

 git clone https://github.com/vdyckn/dotfiles.git
 ```

-Make sure dependencies are installed, run commands in dependencies.sh (please do not execute the script, copy pase commands).
+Make sure dependencies are installed, run commands in setup.sh (please do not execute the script, copy pase commands).

 To install or update: